CDAC public hearings scheduled for June 8

 Community Housing Development Organization Funding (CHDO)

-Information concerning the application for approval as a CHDO, funding availability and the award process may be obtained by contacting Community Development Services at (979) 209-5175 or by e-mail firstname.lastname@example.org.
+Information concerning the application for approval as a CHDO, funding availability and the award process may be obtained by contacting Community Development Services at (979) 209-5175 or by e-mail communitydevelopmentweb

-Community Development & Real Estate Services has three committees whose primary responsibilities are to provide, through a public process, recommendations of funding requests for the allocation of eligible activities and use of funds for the City’s federal Community Development Block Grant (CDBG) and HOME funds.
+Community Development Services has two committees whose primary responsibilities are to provide, through a public process, recommendations of funding requests for the allocation of eligible activities and use of funds for the City’s federal Community Development Block Grant (CDBG) and HOME funds.

 Community Development Advisory Committee